 Utilize various window shapes in your home to make it visually appealing and receive sufficient sunlight into your surroundings.
 Opt for single-hung windows, double-hung windows, awning windows, etc., to enjoy an excellent view of the outdoor living space or landscape.

 Clerestory has to be the most effective window for allowing natural light within your setting.
-They are closer to the ceiling, which means sunlight won’t get blocked by trees, other buildings, etc. Clerestory allows maximum light to flood into your home.
+They are closer to the ceiling so that sunlight won’t get blocked by trees, other buildings, etc. Clerestory allows maximum light to flood into your home.

-Finally, regardless of the window shape you want, it must be energy-efficient.
+Finally, regardless of your desired window shape, it must be energy-efficient.
 Window panes that conduct excessive heat can make your room too drafty or stuffy.

 5. Install a Skylight